Home office tax deduction: Who qualifies and how to calculate it

 Do Alan and Larry get to exclude profits from the sale of their home on their taxes?

-As for Alan, because his home office is part of his personal residence, he may qualify for the sale of home exclusion and he doesn’t need to allocate gains between his personal residence and his home office.
+As for Alan, because his home office is part of his personal residence, he may qualify for the sale of home exclusion, and he doesn’t need to allocate gains between his personal residence and his home office.

-Alan and Larry will both need to recapture any depreciation they claimed or could have claimed for any years they used the actual expense method to claim home office expenses.
+Alan and Larry will both need to recapture any depreciation they claimed or could have claimed for years they used the actual expense method to claim home office expenses.
 If they deduct actual home office expenses, depreciation deductions reduce the adjusted basis of their home.
 If they use the simplified option, no basis adjustments are necessary.

 We’re experienced in serving businesses like yours.
 Learn more about Block Advisors small business certified tax pros.